Guillermo Ortelli: Biography

-He returned to new-born Top Race V6 in 2005, driving a Chevrolet Vectra sponsored by Club Atlético Boca Juniors.
+Ortelli returned to new-born Top Race V6 in 2005, driving a Chevrolet Vectra sponsored by Club Atlético Boca Juniors.
 He snatched away with the title at the end of the season.

-From 2006 to 2008, Ortelli continued in TC2000 in the works Chevrolet squad, finishing 6th, 4th, and 2nd respectively.
-In 2009 he switched to Chevrolet, where he resulted 8th that year and 11th the next year.
+From 2006 to 2008, Ortelli continued in TC2000 in the works Chevrolet squad, finishing sixth, fourth, and second respectively.
+In 2009, he switched to Chevrolet, where he resulted eighth that year and 11th the next year.
 Therefore, he returned to Renault for 2011.

-In 2010 he won the Konex Award as one of the five best Racing Drivers from the last decade in Argentina.
+In 2010, Ortelli won the Konex Award as one of the five best Racing Drivers from the last decade in Argentina.

 It continues to the present in TC.
-He was champion again in 2016, but has not won a race since that year.
+Ortelli was champion again in 2016, but has not won a race since that year.
 Ortelli has statistics close to 400 races, 30 victories, 30 poles and 100 podiums.
-Between 2012 and 2014 he raced with Renault in Súper TC 2000 and between 2014 and 2017 in Turismo Nacional.
+Between 2012 and 2014, he raced with Renault in Súper TC 2000 and between 2014 and 2017 in Turismo Nacional.